rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/01-Module/04_lecture.md

 		- means attacks which are related to JS like `document.cookie()` (is a payload) <br>
 			so JS & XSS (Cross site scripting) both have a payload that can't be executed
 		- means stealing cookies via XSS is not possible , if u set/define the cookie as `HttpOnly` attribute
-- Q : where cookies are sent
+- Q : where cookies are sent ✔️
 	- there are 2 attributes i.e `Domain` & `Path`
-	- Eg of `Domain` : if u have an webapp as xyzz.com , so value of `Domain` attribute must be define/set as xyzz.com <br>
+	- Eg of `Domain` attribute :
+		<br>- if u have an webapp as xyzz.com - then u can define/set the value of `Domain` attribute must be as xyzz.com <br>
-		or u can set the subdomain also but if the website is xyzz.com but value of `Domain` attribute set as <br>
+		or u can set the subdomain also
+		<br>- but if the website is xyzz.com but value of `Domain` attribute set as <br>
 		something else then its insecure configuration
-	- Eg of `Path` : only define/set the path of ur application like `/docs` or `/docs/web` , etc <br>
+	- Eg of `Path` attribute :
+		<br>- only define/set the path of ur application like `/docs` or `/docs/web` , etc
-		but path is define as empty like this `/` then this also not good which shows insecure configuration
+		<br>- but path is define as empty like this `/` (aka "%x2F") then this also not good which shows insecure configuration
 	- `SameSite` attribute of cookies
 		- used to prevent CSRF (Cross-Site Request Forgery) attack
 		- Eg : if u're logged-in in a webapp & u got the link from somewhere or someone send that & <br>